rancher/webhook/docs.md

 In addition, as in the create validation, both a user subject and a group subject cannot be specified.

+#### Duplicate ClusterRoleTemplateBinding Prevention

+On creation, the webhook prevents the creation of a `ClusterRoleTemplateBinding` if another one already exists with the same subject and role in the same cluster.
+This ensures that a user or group is not granted the same cluster-level role multiple times.

+A binding is considered a duplicate if another `ClusterRoleTemplateBinding` exists with the exact same values for:
+- `clusterName`
+- `roleTemplateName`
+- The subject, which is determined by one of the following fields:
+  - `userName`
+  - `userPrincipalName`
+  - `groupName`
+  - `groupPrincipalName`

 ## Feature

 ### Validation Checks